sudostake/resources/docs/overview/project-one-pager-sudostake-near.md

 ## Traction & Timeline
 - ~231 vaults validated on the prior chain; NEAR MVP testnet covers the full lifecycle today.
-- Milestone 1 — Web Testnet Feature-Complete delivered on Sep 23, 2025.
-Milestone 2 — Factory Optimization is in progress with the shared vault rollout behind feature flags.
+- Step 1 — Testnet Flow Validation delivered on Sep 23, 2025.
+Step 2 — Shared Vault Deployment is in progress with the shared vault rollout baked into the factory contract.
 - Go-to-market path: testnet pilots → gated mainnet beta → staged mainnet waves with wallet and agent partnerships plus developer bounties.

 ## Economics